What Saudi Arabia is Famous For

 Saudi Arabia controls about 22% of oil reserves in the world.
 Globally, Saudi Arabia is the largest exporter of petroleum and nearly half of its Gross Domestic Product.
 In 1960 Saudi Arabia founded the Organization of the Petroleum Exporting Countries or OPEC.

 The Saudi Arabian government secured a stable business relationship with the United States to exchange oil following World War II securely.
-These two countries share mutual interests which created a longstanding relationship with the benefits of free flow oil and proactively working against communist as well as extremist groups.
+These two countries share mutual interests which created a longstanding relationship with benefits of free flow oil and proactively working against communist as well as extremist groups.

-The country protects its economic interests and focuses on building positive relationships within the business community.
+Saudi Arabia recently has seen an economic hit because of the public perception of extremist groups such as ISIS and Al Qaeda.
+This country protects its economic interests and focuses on building positive relationships within the business community.
 Recently the country has taken on many mega projects allowing private investors to help cultivate the emerging culture.

 Religion in Saudi Arabia